Legal Marketing for Solo Attorneys and Small Law Firms: A Short Guide

 Ask new clients how they found you.
 If most came via Kular, double down.

-Final Thoughts: Legal Marketing Is a Long Game
+Legal Marketing Is a Long Game

 Small firms that market consistently win over time.
 You don’t need to do everything—just start with 2–3 core tactics (e.g., website + SEO + reviews), track performance, and build from there.